mzac/mywifi/README.md

 # mywifi

-This project is a work in progress and will let your users see their wifi info from Aruba Clearpass
+This project is a proof of conecpt and will let your users see their wifi info from Aruba Clearpass by logging into active directory with their credentials.
+Ideally, the concept here could be integrated directly into Clearpass (Guest) without needing an external service to query the Clearpass database.

 ## Download